rza38/random-quote-generator/readme.md

 # Random quote generator
-## Coded in HTML, CSS, and JavaScript
+## Using HTML, CSS, and JavaScript
 ### Created By Mohammad Reza

 This program will show a random quote every time the user clicks on the "New Quote" button.
 The quotes are stored in an array in the app.js file.
-Every time the user clicks on the "New Quote" button, it will generate a random array index number, so it will show a random quote.
+Every time the user clicks on the "New Quote" button, it will generate a random quotes array index number, so it will show a random quote.
 The background color will also change if the user clicks on the "New Quote" button.

 There is a share to Twitter button, so the user can share their favorite quote to Twitter.